 - 1. A four-year bachelor's degree from an accredited college or university. - 2.
-A minimum cumulative grade point average (GPA) of 3.00 - 3.
-At least two years of professional work experience - 4.
-Two letters of recommendation, one from education and one from industry, on company letterhead. - 5.
+Applicants who possess a bachelor's degree in another discipline other than business will be required to take an assessment test prior to admission. - 3.
+A minimum cumulative grade point average (GPA) of 3.00. - 4.
+At least two years of professional work experience. - 5.
+Two letters of recommendation, one from education and one from industry, on company letterhead. - 6.
 Applicants who have a degree from a non-English-language university must have a minimum TOEFL score of 75 iBT or IELTS 7.5.